Office & Hours

 Austin, TX 78712-1289

-My interest is in teaching and research in the area of multicultural counseling.
-In addition to exploring ethnic and racial identity development, I also focus on racism and health disparities in behavioral and mental health among Black and Latino populations.
-My teaching encompasses the development of cultural competencies for working with racial, ethnic, gender and sexual minorities.
-In addition to teaching the Multicultural Counseling course, I teach Practicum, Individual Skills and Group Counseling Classes.
+Dr. Delida Sanchez is interested in teaching and research in the area of multicultural counseling.
+In addition to exploring ethnic and racial identity development, she focuses on racism and health disparities in behavioral and mental health among Black and Latino populations.
+Dr. Sanchez’s teaching encompasses the development of cultural competencies for working with racial, ethnic, gender and sexual minorities.

-EdM, Human Development and Psychology, Harvard Graduate School of Education, 1995
+Ed.M., Human Development and Psychology, Harvard Graduate School of Education

-Sanchez, D. (accepted for publication in 2013).
-Racial identity attitudes and ego identity formation among Dominican and Puerto Rican College Students.
-Journal of College Student Development.
+Sanchez, D. (2013).
+Racial identity attitudes and ego identity formation in Dominican and Puerto Rican College Students.
+Journal of College Student Development, 54(5), 497-510.

 Current Research Projects and Grants